Step-by-step tutorial to make your own Ballard-style tufted French mattress cushion in just a few hours using basic material and sewing skills.

 13. Continue hand sewing the running stitch all around the top edge, rethreading and hiding your knots as you need, and the bottom edge.

-14. I’m including a couple of pictures above to show how I hide starting and end knots when hand sewing: bring your needle up to the top of the seam from the running stitch and create the knot where the fabric comes together in the seam.
+14. The bottom pictures above show tips for hiding your starting and end knots when hand sewing: bring your needle up to the top of the seam from the running stitch and create the knot where the fabric comes together in the seam.

 15. After making your ending knot, send your needle back through the seam and a bit of a way down into your side fabric.
 Pull your thread so it's a bit tight and then snip - the end will ease back into your foam and you won't see it or the finishing knot.